resero-labs/docker-utils/README.md

 `publish-image` takes a docker image name and uploads it to the docker repository configured in the host envionrment

 # `run.cfg` Format
+Configuration in `docker/run.cfg` is used to customize behavior of the `build-image` and `run-image` CLI.

 ## Image Section
 The `run.cfg` file format allows for configuration sections named corresponding to the sub-directories in the